vhidrogo/leetlogger/SYSTEM_OVERVIEW.md

 LeetLogger is a Google Sheets–based system enhanced with Apps Script to streamline LeetCode practice tracking.
 It automates problem selection, logging of attempts, and performance tracking, aiming to reduce manual overhead and improve the consistency and quality of coding interview preparation.

+The system is also designed to support a **curated, pattern-driven mastery list** that enforces **optimal-only solutions** and emphasizes **high transferability across problems**.
+It helps users systematically master core techniques while also tracking foundational tools that appear across multiple problem types.

 ---

 ## Architecture Overview